Why should you apply?

 - Outcome — Was the impact of the effort significant?
 How was it measured?
 Was it compared to an initial goal?
 Were the goals and objectives reached?

-A jury will choose winners based on the individual merit of an entry.
-While project budgets and community size will be noted, the jury members will foremost be seeking to recognize those submissions that have best exemplified the four elements noted in the judging criteria.
+A jury of your peers will choose winners based on the individual merit of an entry.
+While project budgets and community size will be noted, the jury members will foremost be seeking to recognize those submissions that have best exemplified the five elements noted in the judging criteria.

 The decisions of the jury are final.
-The jury reserves the right to move winning submissions to more appropriate categories, if necessary, or to decline to make an award in any particular category.
+The jury reserves the right to move winning submissions to more appropriate categories, if necessary, or to decline to grant an award in any particular category.

 Jury members are appointed by the OBIAA Board and represent a broad cross-section of Ontario BIAs and industry professionals.